What Is Plot? The 6 Elements of Plot and How to Use Them

 Plot Questions to Ask Yourself

-So how do you achieve this amazing plot structure?
+So how do you achieve an amazing plot structure?
 There are a few simple questions to ask yourself about every scene that can help you whittle away problems and connect what needs connecting.

 - For Exposition: What is “normal” at the beginning of this book?
 Remember, your character needs to grow and change, and the loss of this normal is part of the price paid.